 Who is the best Houston Astros player of all time?

-While some debate is certainly warranted, Craig Biggio appears to stand out amongst all of the other Astros players in history as the best of all time.
+Craig Biggio is arguably the greatest Houston Astros player of all time.
 As was mentioned above, he is the Astros’ all-time leader in seventeen offensive categories, including runs scored, total bases, sacrifice hits, and doubles.
 Biggio was also a key contributor when the Astros made their first World Series appearance in 2005, batting .264 with 26 home runs and 69 RBIs.

 Which Houston Astros player holds the record for most home runs?